PyChina/weekly/content/Issue/issue-407.md

     + REAL PYTHON
     + video

 Learn about libraries that can be used for playing and recording sound in Python, such as PyAudio and python-sounddevice.
-You’ll also see code snippets for playing and recording sound files and arrays, as well as for converting between different sound file formats.
+You'll also see code snippets for playing and recording sound files and arrays, as well as for converting between different sound file formats.

 (`是也乎:`